roman-milk/roman-milk.github.io/holloween-and-drugs.md

+===

- ****** Holloween and Drugs ****** byJust_Plain_Bob© I found the title to Jim's car in his desk and I signed Jim's name to it and gave Carol a bill of sale for the car also with Jim's name signed to it.
+I found the title to Jim's car in his desk and I signed Jim's name to it and gave Carol a bill of sale for the car also with Jim's name signed to it.
 Carol of course moved in with me and she left no forwarding address when she left Jim's house so Jim's brother had no way of finding her.
 Not that it would have done him any good if he had.

  I wondered what he thought when he went into the house and found it pretty much empty.
 I also wondered how Jim took it when he was told about the almost empty house and what his brother had found in the den.
 I would have loved to have seen his face when he found out that all of his blackmail material, his money and Carol were gone.